drivendataorg/youth-mental-health-runtime/README.md

 ## Updating runtime packages

 If you want to use a package that is not in the environment, you are welcome to make a pull request to this repository.
+Remember, your submission will only have access to packages in this runtime repository.
 If you're new to the GitHub contribution workflow, check out [this guide by GitHub](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

+The runtime manages dependencies using [pixi](https://pixi.sh/latest/).

 The runtime manages dependencies using [conda](https://docs.conda.io/en/latest/) environments and [conda-lock](https://github.com/conda/conda-lock).
 [Here is a good general guide](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533) to conda environments.
 The official runtime uses **Python 3.10.13** environments.